-The Cuyahoga County Public Library system and has been rated as the nation's top-rated library system for eight consecutive years and usage continues to hit high marks.
+The Cuyahoga County Public Library system and has been rated as the nation's top-rated library system for eight consecutive years and continues to remain an important amentity for local communities.
 In 2016, the Strongsville Branch was visited more than 329,000 times and over 732,000 items were borrowed, along with 37,000 hours spent using the Library's computer systems.
 The Strongsville Branch also hosts a number of community-based education programs and is an authorized location for passport processing and photographs.